elastinenkissa/elastinenkissa/README.md

 <h3>👨‍💻 About me</h3>
 I am an engineer of computer science, versed in fullstack web and mobile development.
-Currently working on personal projects to improve my skills and looking for my first job as a developer.
+Currently working on personal projects, as well as projects at my workplace, to improve my skills.
+Plan to find a job and relocate to Finland.
 <hr />
 <h3>🖥️ Main skills</h3>
 <div>